Raise your expectations. There’s much to see in Twentynine Palms.

 The Artists

 It’s impossible to ignore the influence of the artists.
 There are murals all over town, painted over the last 30 years.
 Many of them present the early history of the town, the founding parents, if you like.
-A favorite one is officially named “Operation Iraqi Freedom” but Scarlett called it “The Baby Faced Marine.”
-Therein is the removal of the statue of Saddam Hussein.
+A favorite one is officially named “Operation Iraqi Freedom” but my daughter called it “The Baby Faced Marine.”
+It includes an inset of the removal of the statue of Saddam Hussein.
 Animals, sports, and natural history also figure.

 The Homeless